TerryCavanagh/diceydungeons.com/docs/index.md

 #### Milestone 2

 This milestone will focus on tidying the game up after the 7drl jam build.
-This partially means a basic graphical overhaul - no necessarily final graphics, but something more that the placeholder stuff there right now.
+This partially means a basic graphical overhaul - not necessarily final graphics, but something more that the placeholder stuff there right now.

-But I want to do a design pass, and fix up most of the big design flaws.
+But I also want to do a design pass, and fix up most of the big design flaws.
 In particular:
    - Enemies that shield a lot aren't fun.
 Gonna scrap the Squire, redesign the knight, and generally make enemy shielding rarer.
    - I want to rethink the Focus and Rage skills, and see if I can find a system that works better.
    - Single use items don't work.
 Rethink these.